SkywardSyntax/3DWebGL/README.md

 1. Run the application as described in the "Getting Started" section.
 2. Click the "Toggle Mesh" button located at the top-left corner of the screen to toggle the visibility of the triangle mesh for the cube.

+## WebGL2 Compatibility

+This project now uses WebGL2 for rendering the 3D cube.
+WebGL2 provides additional features and improved performance compared to WebGL1.
+Ensure that you are using a WebGL2-compatible browser to run this application.